 Now, some will claim that this was a hunting strategy and that Megalodon used its chisel teeth to crush the spines of whales or sever their flukes.
 That could be a tall order, as some prehistoric whales were as large as the whales of today.
 Moreover, attacking a heavily-reinforced bony region is a difficult and dangerous way to make a living.
 It implies a need to get a firm grip on something that is actively struggling and fighting back.
 A bleeding fluke or abdominal wound would be a much safer and more efficient strike.
 The great white’s triangular teeth certainly work well for crippling the tails of similar-sized elephant seals and whale flukes are also vulnerable to those types of bites.
 So why have thick, chisel-like teeth?

 Actually, let’s take a brief look at Chubutensis and do a quick comparison with Megalodon.
 C. chubutensis was a large mackerel shark with teeth up to 5” long and a body size of up to 40 feet.
 (Note: C. chubutensis and C. megalodon had an overlap of some 2.4 million years where the two fish existed at the same time.
 It is believed that a population of Chubutensis split off, evolving into Megalodon, while the remainder of the species remained unchanged until their eventual extinction).
 Chubutensis was large and powerful, a formidable hunter, but as it, too, passed the 30-foot mark it encountered the same skeletal-based speed and maneuverability limitations its larger relative did.
-We can state with confidence that, as an adult, Chubutensis also led a scavenger’s life, with the two sharks often sharing the same carcasses, as great white and tiger sharks do today.
+We can state with confidence that, as an adult, Chubutensis also led a (primary) scavenger’s life, with the two sharks often sharing the same carcasses, as great white and tiger sharks do today.

 Now, some might question this statement and ask, “Do we have any evidence that Chubutensis was also a scavenger as an adult?”
 We do, and once again it is the animal’s teeth that hold the answer.
 When we look at this sub-adult C. chubutensis tooth (3” slant height, indicating an approx. 24-foot shark) we see that the teeth were still sharp and had comparatively large serrations – more like a great white’s than an adult Megalodon’s.
 This was an active predator that made regular kills.
 Now, when we look at a large adult Chubutensis tooth (nearly 5” and indicating a 40-foot specimen) the tooth is surprisingly Megalodon-like.
 The serrations have shrunk and the tooth is thicker and blunter – heavily reinforced for biting through rib cages and vertebrae.
 This animal would have been a scavenger for the most part, feeding on dead whales and sirenids and appropriating kills from smaller sharks whenever it could.

 Note: at no point am I saying that either C. chubutensis or C. megalodon were not carnivores.
 They were flesh-eaters of the highest order, and woe to any wounded cetacean or foundering sea turtle that could not get out of their way.
-But when it came to tackling big, agile prey, the very anatomy of these behemoths hamstrung them and forced them to behave more like giant hyenas – making kills if they got lucky, but primarily chowing down on the rotting carcasses their amazing senses of smell led them on.
+But when it came to tackling big, agile prey, the very anatomy of these behemoths hamstrung them and forced them to behave more like giant hyenas – making kills if they got lucky, but primarily chowing down on the rotting carcasses their amazing senses of smell led them to.
 (An unfair comparison, I suppose; the much maligned hyena is actually an active predator, but you get the point)

 This combined evidence leaves little to the imagination.
 A white shark (or a sub-adult Megalodon) is/would-have-been an active hunter whose serrated and dagger-like teeth evolved to inflict massive wounds that caused rapid hemorrhaging and death.
 Those are the jaws of a predator.
 Whereas the chisel-shaped, hacksaw-edged teeth of an adult Megalodon (shown beside them) are more like a nutcracker – breaking open a hard shell to get at the juicy prizes others have left behind.
 That is the hallmark of a scavenger, and a hellaciously large one at that.